BrocardoSofia/BrocardoSofia/README.md

 <!--- Drag and drop a gif to github README.md --->

 <p align="center">
-My name is Sofia Brocardo, I'm a programmer based in Argentina.
-I am a passionate software developer how is always learning new programming languages and technologies.
+Hi!
+My name is Sofia Brocardo.
+I’m a programmer based in Argentina.
+I am a passionate software developer who is always learning new programming languages and technologies.

 <br>
 <br>